What we’ve learned from signing more than a dozen open access agreements

 What is open access?

-Open access is a non-exclusive approach which makes it easier for the mobile network operators to access, deploy and share (where required) digital infrastructure installed on council-owned street furniture.
+Open access is a non-exclusive approach which makes it easier for the mobile network operators (MNOs) to access, deploy and share council-owned street furniture for their digital infrastructure.
 This approach is cost neutral for LAs and is championed by the Department for Digital, Culture, Media and Sport as a way to improve mobile coverage more quickly

 Open access agreements allow LAs to retain the control of their assets and engage with multiple MNOs since they are non-exclusive.